myselfshravan/myselfshravan/README.md

 # <div align="center">Heyy <img width="35" src="https://github.com/1999AZZAR/1999AZZAR/blob/main/resources/img/waving.gif">, I'm <a href="https://www.linkedin.com/in/shravanrevanna" target="_blank"> Shravan </a>

-A bit about myself, I am <b>Shravan</b> pursuing my <b>Computer Science Degree with AI & ML</b> from <b>M S Ramaiah Institute of Technology</b>, Currently in my Second-Year of B.Tech.
-As of now, I am focused on <b>Deep Learning and Trying to tinker arround with LLMs </b>and, wish to explore many fields related to AI and ML. ⚡
+A bit about myself, I am **Shrava** pursuing my **Computer Science Degree with AI & M** from **M S Ramaiah Institute of Technolog**, Currently in my Second-Year of B.Tech.
+As of now, I am focused on **Deep Learning and Trying to tinker arround with LLMs**and, wish to explore many fields related to AI and ML. ⚡

 <h3 align="center">Full-Stack Web Developer | Artificial intelligence enthusiast | Love to play with latest AI tools.</h3>